 Speaking of the Honda Rebel, the bike makes for a fantastic motorcycle to customize.
 Honda really built the bike with this in mind.
 Most of the motorcycle is exposed and ready for customization.
 It doesn’t really matter what displacement you buy.
 Both the 300 and 500 are ready for some fancy custom parts.
 If you enjoy the styling and ethos of the platform but are deterred by the very small displacement options, last year brought the world an 1100cc version to market that is sure to captivate modders who are seeking something with a little more “girth”.

-My first thought when I saw the new Royal Enfield 650 twins was that the custom bike scene would be all over them, and I wasn’t wrong.
+My first thought when I saw the new Royal Enfield 650 Twins was that the custom bike scene would be all over them, and I wasn’t wrong.
 Some of the best design houses and custom shops have taken the Continental GT or INT650 and completely transformed them.
 These bikes look a lot like the classic bikes I recommended above, so they’re an obvious choice for building a scrambler or cafe racer.